mzcode98/pstat131-homework/README.md

 # pstat131-homework
-Homework for PSTAT 131 .Rmd file of responses.
+Respository for PSTAT 131 homework.Rmd file of responses.